Emma Clark, BA (Hons) - Author

 Nervous System Dysregulation: A Loss of Equilibrium

-If a healthy nervous system is one that is flexible and resilient, what happens when the balance is interrupted?
+If a healthy nervous system is one that is flexible and resilient, what happens when the balance is disrupted?
 We become dysregulated.
 A dysregulated nervous system is one that has lost its ability to respond and recover appropriately from stressors, keeping us stuck in a fight, flight or freeze loop.[*]

 Signs and Symptoms of a Dysregulated Nervous System